Bari (Puglia), Italy – Jan 2018

 Above – the National Cathedral and the small Byzantine church of St Freedom (Aghios Eleftherios), also known as “The Small Mitropoleos”.
 They stand next to each other on Mitropoleos Square.

-I didn’t bother with photos while exploring either the flea market or the bohemian sector but it was an interesting couple of hours.
+I didn’t bother taking photos while exploring the flea market and the bohemian sector but it was an interesting couple of hours.
 The flea market is a bit of a misnomer except perhaps on a Sunday when, I am told, certain locals set up stalls in the area to sell various bric-a-brac.
 Otherwise, it is lots of little shops, more like an Arab Bazaar, and you can buy just about anything although for the most part the produce is as likely to have been made in China as Greece.
 No matter, it is a really fascinating place and I spent an enjoyable couple of hours poking around some amazing little shops.

-It was getting on in the afternoon and I returned to one of the tavernas up by the Acropolis for a spicy pork dish and a half litre of the house wine in one of the tavernas before making my way back to the hotel for a seriously long soak in a hot bath and a relatively early night.
+It was getting on in the afternoon and I returned to one of the tavernas up by the Acropolis for a spicy pork dish and a half litre of the house wine before making my way back to the hotel for a seriously long soak in a hot bath and a relatively early night.
 The bath is one of the things I have really missed during this tour and it is a prime reason for my staying in a hotel every three weeks or so.

 The next day was about the east side of the city which, while still having some interesting ruins, provides more for government & public sectors, finance & commerce and designer stores.
 I confess to going into a couple of designer stores and spending a little money.